corvus-migratorius/gotextme/README.md

 ## Installation

 1. Clone the repository
-2. Check if go is install on the system by using the `go` command
+2. Check if Go is available on your system: `go version`
-3. Compile go binaries using the `make compile` shell command
+3. Compile and install: `make install`.

-4. Install the binaries using the `make install` shell command.
-This requires `root`-level priviledges, since the destination directory is `/usr/bin`.
-(We are not installing the binary locally since the project is private, so using `go install` becomes a hassle).
+NOTE: At present, this requires `root`-level priviledges, since the destination directory is `/usr/bin`.
+(TODO: make the app installable with `go isntall`, like the normal people do).

-2. Make sure that a properly formatted INI file named `.gotextme.ini` can be found under your home directory root.
+4. Make sure that a properly formatted INI file named `.gotextme.ini` is under your home directory root.

 Configuration file example: